ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 </details>

 ## Modifying Datapoint Configuration
-You can modify the configuration of datapoints via the wrench-icon behind a datapoint in the device-configuration dialog or in objects-tab of iobroker.
+You can modify the configuration of datapoints via the wrench-icon (or rather gear-icon in new react-ui) behind a datapoint in the device-configuration dialog or in objects-tab of iobroker.

 ![CustomDialog Call](img/custom_call.png)
 ![CustomDialog Example](img/custom_dialog.png)